jasewarner/gulp-shopify/README.md

 Images added to `dev/image` will be copied across to the `assets` directory.
 Similarly, any fonts added to `dev/font` will be copied across to `assets`.

-### Theme Kit

-To get Theme Kit up and running, follow the instructions [here](https://shopify.github.io/themekit/#installation "Theme Kit installation instructions").

-The `config.yml` file is included in the repo, ready to be filled in with the necessary details.

-**Important: DO NOT commit the `config.yml` file to your repo.
-Add it to the `.gitignore` before committing.
-The only reason it’s committed in this repo is to aid Theme Kit newbies get up and running.**

-To get started on your theme, follow [these instructions](https://shopify.github.io/themekit/#use-a-new-theme "Theme Kit usage instructions").

 **Tip:** Use the `shopify()` SCSS function to use values declared in `config/settings_schema.json`.
 For example:

 ```json